-Christopher J. Coyne is Senior Fellow at the Independent Institute and Co-Editor of The Independent Review, Professor of Economics and Director of Graduate Programs for the Department of Economics at George Mason University, Co-Editor of the Review of Austrian Economics, and Book Review Editor at Public Choice.
+Christopher J. Coyne is a Senior Fellow at the Independent Institute and Co-Editor of The Independent Review, Professor of Economics and Director of Graduate Programs for the Department of Economics at George Mason University, Co-Editor of the Review of Austrian Economics, and Book Review Editor at Public Choice.
 He received his Ph.D. in economics from George Mason University.
 He has taught at the University of West Virginia and Hampden-Sydney College, and he has been the Hayek Visiting Fellow at the London School of Economics and Visiting Scholar at the Social Philosophy and Policy Center at Bowling Green State University.

 His books include Manufacturing Militarism: U.S. Government Propaganda in the War on Terror (with Abigail R. Hall); The Economics of Conflict and Peace: History and Applications (with Shikha Basnet Silwal, Charles H, Anderton, Jurgen Brauer and J. Paul Dunne); Defense, Peace, and War Economics; Tyranny Comes Home: The Domestic Fate of U.S. Militarism (with Abigail R. Hall); The Essential Austrian Economics (with Peter J. Boettke); Doing Bad by Doing Good: Why Humanitarian Action Fails; After War: The Political Economy of Exporting Democracy; Media, Development, and Institutional Change (with Peter T. Leeson); and Context Matters: Entrepreneurship and Institutions (with Peter J. Boettke).